shimekukuri/Notes/work/Clayton/projects/homebaseInspections/todo/FC/main.md

     * onSubmit in newInspectionsModal looks awful
 * Fix Create Patch again (ugh)
 * Remove all of the succesfully uploaded inspections, probably need either a second button.
+* When a request is removed we need to update what all is removed IE we also need to get rid of meta data

+### Upload Stuff
+* When upload fails inspection needs to be red.
+* When attempting an upload on any inspection it needs to lock them.
+* When upload succeeds inspetion needs to be in green
+* Need to add multistaging uploads IE Group 1 should finish before group 2
+* When Inspections has nothing to upload everything locks up at thend.
+* Need to handle error handling for even on the successful paths
+* Make it so progress bars update after upload

 ### Authentication to do
 ✅ Need to finish up the authentication stuff at the request layer.